flyinggreenfrog/flyinggreenfrog.github.io/knowledgebase/gpg.md

 * Toggle off the features encryption and authentication, if not already done.
 * Signing is done in rare cases to prove ownership of this key to someone, who doesn't recognize subkeys.
-* After generating the primary key we will add three different subkeys with different features encryption, signing and authentication.
+* After generating the primary key we will add three different subkeys with the different features encryption, signing and authentication.

 Key length: